 Now the cracks about "being on a roll" or "smoking" are not very interesting.
 They're just comments made to acknowledge the obvious.

 The latter two kinds of remarks are the keys.
 When you're on a rush and you hear someone say one of these things, you know - you absolutely know - that you can push this guy off his hand with a raise.

 You've established control over him simply because he believes that somehow your rush is magical, real and enduring.
 Hence, he is unlikely to stand up to your aggression.

 Note again, this gambit works, not because rushes are real, but because your opponents believe they are.
-For more on why belief trumps reality here, see the earlier article on the psychology of control.

 So, the answer to the question "Should you play your rush?" is "Yes and no."